Rpc

 : Generates C++ code for a single.proto

-file, with the following parameters:TARGET_NAME: The name of the generated CMake Target;
+file, with parameters as follows:TARGET_NAME: The name of the generated CMake Target;

 PROTO_FILE: The path to a single protocol file;

-GENCODE_PATH: The output path for the generated stub code;
+GENCODE_PATH: The path where the generated stub code is stored;

-ProtobufAimRTRpcGenCode.cmake: Used to generate C++ service code, containing one CMake method:
+ProtobufAimRTRpcGenCode.cmake: Used to generate C++ service code, which contains one CMake method:

 add_protobuf_aimrt_rpc_gencode_target_for_proto_files

-files, with the following parameters:TARGET_NAME: The name of the generated CMake Target;
+files, with parameters as follows:TARGET_NAME: The name of the generated CMake Target;

-GENCODE_PATH: The output path for the generated stub code;
+GENCODE_PATH: The path where the generated stub code is stored;

-These methods should be used together: first generate C++ code for the message structures, then generate C++ service code.
-Example usage:
+The above methods need to be used in combination: first generate the C++ code for the message structure part, then generate the C++ service code.
+Example as follows:

 # Generate C++ code for all '.proto' files in the current folder